plastic-labs/tutor-gpt/README.md

 docker run --env-file .env tutor-gpt-core python bot/app.py
 ```

-To run the webui you need to run the backend `FastAPI` and the frontend `NexJS` containers separately.
+To run the webui you need to run the backend `FastAPI` and the frontend `NextJS` containers separately.
 In two separate terminal instances run the following commands to have both applications run.
 The current behaviour will utilize the `.env` file in your local repository and
 run the bot.